 Keeping with the photography theme is this DIY family photo sticker tutorial on Homey Oh My.
 So special, we bet they won’t even want to open their present 😉

 There’s nothing wrong with traditional, particularly when it looks this darn stylish!
-Red and white stripe gift wrap with snowflake red ribbon and a sprig in the bow would be welcome under our Christmas tree any time.
+Red and white gift wrap with a stripe red ribbon and a sprig in the bow would be welcome under our Christmas tree any time.

 How will you be wrapping your Christmas gifts this year?
 Do you have a favourite look from the list above??
 Tell us in the comments below!